LIFE STORY

 And it matched to some extent what I discovered later in Beijing, namely Canberra’s blind refusal to allow any form of contact with the Sihanouk government.

-Canberra’s determination to prevent the pingpong opening to China even though Washington was in favour, should have been a topic for serious academic research.
+Canberra’s determination to prevent the ping-pong opening to China even though Washington was in favour, should have been a topic for serious academic research.

-Indeed, for students of Australian foreign policies during this period I can think of little that was more important than Canberra’s extraordinary willingness to be to the right of the US over opening to China.
+Indeed, for students of Australian foreign policies during this period I can think of little that was more important than Canberra’s extraordinary willingness to be to the right of the US over the opening to China.

 These details are also important in countering mistaken leftwing claims – that Canberra was dragged into its Asian policies,Vietnam especially, by its US master.